 Transition is part of life for all learners.
-This can be transition to a new class in school, having a new teacher, or moving on to another school, training provider or moving in to employment.
+This can be transition to a new class in school (every child has a transition booklet to prepare them for the next class), having a new teacher, or moving on to another school, training provider or moving into employment.
 Northgate Primary School is committed to working in partnership with children, families and other providers to ensure positive transitions occur.

 Have your say